garrandall/popular-music-data/tracks/lost-in-emotion-lisa-lisa-and-cult-jam.md

 Just how true are the rumors I am hearing?
 About the crush you have on me?
-(Ooh)
+(Oh)
 Oh baby I'm blind 'cause I just don't see it
 But I wanna believe what they see
 I find myself telling you things
-I don't even tell my best friend (Ooh)
+I don't even tell my best friend (Oh)
 I keep showing emotions
 Not knowing just where it all stems from